SoraLabs

 Operational outcomes.

-Partnering with a small set of carriers and infrastructure teams shaping the first deployments.
+Partnering with a small set of carriers shaping the first operational deployments.